 Chapter 2: The Film Exchange Era

 1908: Film exchanges begin coming into their own, with Chicago boasting 18 such operations and NYC not far behind.
-Exchanges typically buy reels from for a certain price per foot of film, then rent the reels to cinemas.
+Exchanges typically buy reels from film production companies for a certain price per foot of film, then rent the reels to cinemas.
 The exchanges partner with express delivery companies to physically move the reels, often using so-called “reel boys” who physically ride with the reels during transport.

 1910: The first door-to-door film delivery service pops up in Philadelphia, with staff packing up reels early each morning and chauffeurs driving a purpose-built truck to deliver the goods.
 Reels are arranged by street name to ensure smooth deliveries.